mikaoj/BSImagePicker/README.md

 There are also a few other settings you can tweak.They are documented in BSImagePickerSettings.<br />
 [Documentation @ cocoadocs](http://cocoadocs.org/docsets/BSImagePicker/)

+## Custom fetch results

+Not happy with the fetch results (camera roll and albums) that BSImagePicker uses as default?
+You can initialize it with your own!

 ## Requirements

 iOS 8